Product Owner Anti-Patterns

 7. No Feature Slicing

-The Product Backlog management should include feature slicing.
-Feature slicing can be defined as the process through which valuable & small features are added to the product on an incremental basis – allowing for the maximum amount of feedback.
-Not breaking up large-sized features into small-sized ones increases the product risk and reduces feedback.
+Product Backlog management should include feature slicing.
+Feature slicing can be defined as the process through which valuable and small features are added to the product on an incremental basis, allowing for the maximum amount of feedback.
+Not breaking up large-sized features into small ones increases product risk and reduces feedback.

-Solution: Product features must be sliced in such a manner that the Scrum Team should be able to deliver a shippable product with incremental improvements rather than offering features that are partially implemented.
+Solution: Product features must be sliced so that the Scrum Team can deliver a shippable product with incremental improvements rather than offering partially implemented features.

 8. More Importance Towards The Output Rather Than The Outcome

-The output is defined by the things that are produced, while outcomes are the result of the process.
-Prioritizing output over outcome leads to burn-out of the Scrum Team.
-Generally, such an anti-pattern takes place when the Product Owner is under immense pressure from the Stakeholders.
+Output is defined by the things that are produced, while outcomes are the result of the process.
+Prioritizing output over outcomes leads to burnout of the Scrum Team.
+Generally, such an anti-pattern occurs when the Product Owner is under immense pressure from the Stakeholders.
 As a result, the focus is directed towards quantity rather than quality, ultimately hindering long-term success.

 Solution: Focus should be redirected towards the outcome rather than the output.